 Each Program Administrator (PA) will report on the effectiveness of its efforts to deliver efficiency improvements to the Income Qualified Multi-Family housing sector.
 In addition to standard program reporting on spending and savings, the PAs will report on a statewide set of metrics designed to provide insight into a variety of other program and policy objectives including:

 The mix of buildings being treated.
-This would include breakdowns between public housing, subsidized housing and unsubsidized housing; the type/size of buildings; and the geographic distribution of participating buildings.
+This would include breakdowns between public housing, subsidized housing and unsubsidized housing; the type/size of buildings.

 Levels of joint delivery and/or coordinated delivery between gas and electric utilities.

-How comprehensively efficiency upgrade opportunities are being addressed in participating buildings.
-This would include a particular emphasis on understanding the level of uptake of building envelop, HVAC equipment, water heating equipment and other major measures (vs. just lower cost measures through direct installation delivery mechanisms) and barriers encountered in increasing uptake of such major measures.
+The comprehensiveness of efficiency upgrade opportunities being addressed in participating buildings.
+This would include a particular emphasis on understanding the level of uptake of building envelop, HVAC equipment, water heating equipment and other major measures (vs. just lower cost measures through direct installation and/or other delivery mechanisms) and barriers encountered in increasing uptake of such major measures.

-How effective programs are in increasing uptake of new technologies.
+Uptake of new technologies.
 This would include, but not be limited to cold climate heat pumps and heat pump water heaters.

 Leveraging of other funding sources to support IQ MF retrofits